LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

   documents, complete with formatting elements such as text alignment, paragraphs, <u>underline</u>, <i>italics</i>, <b>bold</b> and <del>strikethrough</del>. </p>
 <p align="left"> A neat functionality of <b>ScriptReader</b> is that the typos (grid cells containing errors that are filled in with ink)
   automatically get filtered out, and do not appear in the final RTF text.
 This feature, when combined with erasable biodegradable fountain pen ink (see https://www.linkedin.com/feed/update/urn:li:activity:7027469654725947392/) further enhances the usefulness of the notebooks you print with PrintANotebook (see https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook)!

-<b>The code is still a work in progress, and this github repo will be updated as the project nears completion!</b>
 <br>
 </p>